La Niña conditions affecting weather pattern in the Caribbean

-La Niña conditions affecting weather pattern in the CaribbeanWednesday, December 01, 2021
+La Niña conditions affecting weather pattern in the CaribbeanTuesday, November 30, 2021

 |

-BRIDGETOWN, Barbados (CMC) — The Barbados-based Caribbean Climate Outlook Forum (CariCOF) says the potential for floods and cascading hazards should be moderate to high in the Caribbean during the three-month period – December 2021 to February 2022.
+BRIDGETOWN, Barbados (CMC) — The Barbados-based Caribbean Climate Outlook Forum (CariCOF) says the potential for floods and cascading hazards should be moderate to high in the Caribbean from December to February next year.

 “Frequent, short dry spells are expected from Hispaniola westward, potentially affecting unprotected crops.
 On a bright note, seasonably cool temperatures and a low chance of particularly dry conditions will lead to the relatively slow depletion of water resources and the rate of increase in the fire potential.”

-CariCOF said that moderate shorter-term drought has developed in Antigua, The Bahamas, Barbados, Belize, Cuba, Dominican Republic, Guadeloupe, Martinique, Puerto Rico, and St Barth's, while short-term drought is evolving in Cayman Islands, Cuba, Jamaica, and Puerto Rico and may develop at the end of February next year or continue in The Bahamas, Barbados, Belize, Cuba, Dominica, Jamaica, Martinique, and Puerto Rico.
+CariCOF said that moderate shorter-term drought has developed in Antigua, Bahamas, Barbados Belize, Cuba, Dominican Republic, Guadeloupe, Martinique, Puerto Rico, and St. Barth's, while short term drought is evolving in Cayman Islands, Cuba, Jamaica, and Puerto Rico and may develop at the end of February next year or continue in Bahamas, Barbados, Belize, Cuba, Dominica, Jamaica, Martinique and Puerto Rico.

 ADVERTISEMENT